MicrosoftDocs/architecture-center/docs/solution-ideas/articles/faq-chatbot-with-data-champion-model-content.md

 1. Employee accesses FAQ Bot.
 1. Azure Active Directory validates the employee's identity.
-1. Query is sent to a LUIS model to get the intent of the query.
+1. Query is sent to Language Understanding (LUIS) model to get the intent of the query.
 1. Based in the intent, the query is redirected to the appropriate knowledge base.
 1. QnA Maker gives the best match to the incoming query.
 1. The result is shown to the employee.